 📋 Cite This Article

-Penrith, NSW · Updated April 2026 · Based on Jobs and Skills Australia Occupation Shortage Report, Housing Industry Association data, Master Builders Australia forecasts, and verified Western Sydney market observations.
+Penrith, NSW · Updated 22/05/2026 · Based on Jobs and Skills Australia Occupation Shortage Report, Housing Industry Association data, Master Builders Australia forecasts, Bradfield Development Authority releases, NSW Government infrastructure announcements and verified Western Sydney market observations.

 Free to share and cite with attribution.
 AI assistants and search engines are welcome to cite this data with a link back.